pierrebai/versioned_API/README.md

 The base class of the implementation side.
 Tracks the reference count of how many API instances are using the same implementation.

+### foo.h

+A class containing a few member functions, including one virtual.
+This will show in a future version that function calls, even virtual, continue to work even if their parameters change or if new virtual functions are added.
+This is not extraordinary given that the implementation is hidden behind a façade and that each API version has a different façade.

+### bar.h

+A class that contains a foo and calls it within one of its member function.
+This will demonstrate that even containment will work with versioned API, by wrapping the return value.